torvalds/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 The free\_' and surplus\_' attribute files are read-only.
-They return the number of free and surplus [overcommitted] huge pages, respectively, on the parent node.
+They return the number of free and surplus [overcommitted] huge pages, respectively, on the parent yesde.

-The ``nr_hugepages`` attribute returns the total number of huge pages on the specified node.
-When this attribute is written, the number of persistent huge pages on the parent node will be adjusted to the specified value, if sufficient resources exist, regardless of the task's mempolicy or cpuset constraints.
+The ``nr_hugepages`` attribute returns the total number of huge pages on the specified yesde.
+When this attribute is written, the number of persistent huge pages on the parent yesde will be adjusted to the specified value, if sufficient resources exist, regardless of the task's mempolicy or cpuset constraints.

-Note that the number of overcommit and reserve pages remain global quantities, as we don't know until fault time, when the faulting task's mempolicy is applied, from which node the huge page allocation will be attempted.
+Note that the number of overcommit and reserve pages remain global quantities, as we don't kyesw until fault time, when the faulting task's mempolicy is applied, from which yesde the huge page allocation will be attempted.

 .. _using_huge_pages: